SEEd’s Sustainability Curriculum is an initiative to create a sustainability curriculum, to help schools develop their ‘local school curriculum’.

-Research increasingly shows that schools using sustainability principles help their pupils to develop positive attitudes to their futures, enjoy learning which means they are more likely to be better behaved, aremore engaged in class and attain better results.
+Research increasingly shows that schools using sustainability principles help their pupils to develop positive attitudes to their futures as well as their own learning; which means they are more likely to be better behaved, are more engaged in class and attain better results.

 The DfE’s recent White Paper and outcomes of the Curriculum Review are anticipated to bring a change in how teachers use their time and space to create lessons that engage their pupils and enable them to fulfil their potential.
 The school curriculum will aim to develop knowledge, understanding, skills and attitudes necessary for each pupil’s self-fulfilment and development as an active and responsible citizen.

 Who’s doing it?

 This is a collaborative project for us all!
 SEEd will work with associations, teaching unions, student unions, teachers, heads, NGOs, teacher trainers, universities, examining bodies together to develop a sustainability curriculum for our students futures.

 It will help teachers stay informed or get started, link action projects to real achievement that can be tracked, ensure that all students can get an understanding and skill set around sustainability (not just the eco-club members).
 There is a wealth of experience, good ideas and good practice out there – now is the best time for the last 3 decades to bring this work together, share and develop more.

 The Department for Education are interested in seeing how the project develops as an example of how schools can be supported to develop their own school curriculum, sharing resources and best practice with each other and drawing from wider expert knowledge.